 The 2020 Women Working in Corrections and Juvenile Justice (WWICJJ) national conference will be held October 18-21, 2020 in Savannah, Georgia and will be hosted by the Georgia Department of Corrections.
 The cost of the WWICJJ 2020 Conference is $300.
 The theme for this year’s conference will be Future in Focus.
-More details regarding our speakers, agenda and more, are forthcoming.
+Click on the black bar above entitled Register to register for the conference.
+After you register, please be sure to come back to wwicjj.com and make your hotel registration under the Book your stay tab.

 The 2020 conference is open to all women who work in the corrections and juvenile justice field in any discipline to include peace officers, healthcare providers, administrators and executives.
 The conference will feature workshops, guest speakers, training, exhibits, and opportunities for networking.